SuryaTanukuT/FullStackInterviewPrep/React/Context API/Nested.md

 - **Compatibility**: Supported out of the box in **React 16.3+**.
 - **Best Practice**: Use **custom hooks** to simplify access and improve readability.

----

-Would you like me to compile both `Default Context` and `Nested Context` sections into a single Markdown file?